Rustic bunting

 It breeds across the northern Palearctic.
 It is migratory, wintering in south-east Asia, Japan, Korea, and eastern China.
 It is a rare wanderer to western Europe.

 It breeds in wet coniferous woodland.
 Four to six eggs are laid in a nest in a bush or on the ground.
 Its natural food consists of seeds, and when feeding young, insects.

 This bird is similar in size to a reed bunting.
 It has white underparts with reddish flank, pink legs and a pink lower mandible.
 The summer male has a black head with a white throat and supercilium and a reddish breast band.

 The female has a heavily streaked brown back and brown face with a whitish supercilium.
 She resembles a female reed bunting, but has the reddish flank streaks, a chestnut nape and a pink, not grey, lower mandible.

-The call is a distinctive zit, and the song is a melancholic delee-deloo-delee.
+The call is a zit, similar to that of a song thrush (Turdus philomelos), and the song is a melancholic delee-deloo-delee.